 Read More: Japan Travel Guide

 For those who read Dutch I recommend this super informative Japan Landengids by the Dominicus Landengids Series, which includes specific details about Dutch influences in Japan’s history.

-Which books on Japan or by Japanese authors have you read?
+Which books on Japan, by Japanese authors or otherwise, have you read?
+And which Japanese books should I read too?
 Please share in the comment section below.
 Thanks.